 - 5 cups of ice

-- For salted sugar rim: 5 lime wedges (1 whole lime), 1 tablespoon salt, 1 tablespoon sugar
+- Salted Sugar Rim: 5 lime wedges, 1 whole lime, 1 tablespoon salt, 1 tablespoon sugar

 - Make sugar and salt rimmed glasses: Combine salt and sugar on a small plate.
 Wet rims of glasses with lime wedge and then place glass rim down into salt and sugar mixture.

 - Mix margaritas: Combine triple sec, lime juice, pomegranate juice, orange juice, tequila, and agave in a cocktail shaker with 1 cup ice.
 Shake well to combine.